Hywel-Stoakes/hywel.stoakes/content/post/MPAi_Landing.md

 +++

 # Development
-MPAi has been in development over a number of years at the University of Auckland in Aotearoa New Zealand, under the guidance of Catherine Watson and Peter Keegan emerging from the MAONZE research group.
+MPAi has been in development over a number of years at the University of Auckland in Aotearoa, New Zealand, under the guidance of Assoc.
+Prof. Catherine Watson and Dr. Peter Keegan emerging from the MAONZE research group.

 There have been a number of different versions of the application to date.
-Orange, Green, Red and an Online version.
-These versions form part of the development and user testing phase.
+Orange, Green, Red and a newly developed online version (MPAi Online).
+These versions form part of the development and user testing phase which will be amalgamated into a single stand alone computer application.

 ![Screenshot](/img/mpai1.png)

 ## Current and Future Work

-Currently the team are updating the app to a client server model and updating the speech to text recognition to utilize [Kaldi](http://kaldi-asr.org).
+Currently the team are updating the app to a client server model and additionally updating the speech to text recognition engine to utilize [Kaldi](http://kaldi-asr.org).
 The formant feedback module is being updated to run in real-time on a cloud based system.

 ### MPAi-Formants